kylemarkleyepa/e-manifest/docs/src/Services/Manifest/validation.md

 The following validations are performed on the manifest fields:

-## Generator information validation for the Image submission type manifests
+## Generator Information Validation for Image Submission Type

 The manifest fee will be determined based on the Generator signature date (if provided).